-A common reason why some people find anal training uncomfortable is that they either aren’t using enough lube, or they are letting it dry out and aren’t reapplying more!
+A common reason why some people find anal uncomfortable is that they either aren’t using enough lube, or they are letting it dry out and aren’t reapplying more!
 This is especially common when people are using water-based lube with silicone sex toys.

 NEVER let your toys dry out; keep applying more lube at regular intervals.